Bring the Rainbow

 Mixed-Armaments Synergy III is a powerful ability since I can't run all 7 slots with torpedoes.
 The persistent firing of the Omni plus constant firing of my torpedoes means I get the maximum benefit every time it is up.

 Torpedo: High Yield 3 is here due to the massive 1-hits it generates, and doesn't lock out my CSV/FAW that I trigger TS1 with ETM with.
 I'd lose performance from ETM by slotting TS3 here.
+This is best used with Enhanced Bio-Molecular Photon if you can, but any torpedo we have slotted should be great.

 Concentrate Firepower III is the quintessential Torpedo power, refreshing torpedo cooldowns, granting extra THY1 every couple seconds, and overall increasing output of damage significantly.
 You can never have too many of these on the team, especially since pets no longer steal the torp refreshes.

 The highest slot is really a utility slot, and I chose Gravity Well for the pull.
+I've tried other Unconventional Systems triggers or other damage powers, but the sheer utility of a pull even at rank 1 really helps with splash damage from hard hitting torpedoes.

 Both FAW1 and CSV1 are triggers for ETM to generate more Torpedo Spreads for my torps.
 This shows the wanton, extreme number of Tactical seats.
 I don't like mule powers, but we are locked to Tactical here, and it is worth more than a Sci or Eng set of seats if we jockeyed with the Universal slot.